melange-re/melange-re.github.io/README.md

 yarn
 ```

-Then run `yarn docs:dev` from the folder where the repository lives.
+Then run `make dev` from the folder where the repository lives.

 ### (Optional) Tooling for docs generation